vmendis/VagrantAlpineApacheDocker/README.md

 # VagrantAlpineApacheDocker

-The idea behind this repository is to use Vargrant, Oracle VirtualBox and Ansible to provision a simple server, build a web service based on nginx and serve out a simple web page.
+The idea behind this repository is to use Vargrant, Oracle VirtualBox and Ansible to provision a simple Linux server, build a web service based on nginx and serve out a simple web page.

 1. Download and install the correct versions of following software :